Ursynów: Symbols

-The coat of arms depicts a red castle, consisting of a red open gate with black bars, and two red towers on each side with black roofs.
-On the top of the gate is a black bear, standing on its back feet, and facing to the left.
+The symbols of Ursynów were adopted in 1995.
+Its coat of arms depicts a red castle, with a red open gate featurung black bars, and two red towers on each side with black roofs.
+On the top of the gate sits a black bear, standing on its back feet, and facing to its left.
 It holds a red rose.
-The building stands on a green field and behind a yellow background.
-The coat of arms has an Iberian-style escutcheon with a square top and rounded base.
-The bear refers to the coat of arms of the heraldic clan of Rawa, which also depicts a black bear.
-It refers to Julian Ursyn Niemcewicz, the member of the clan, that in 1822, bought Ursynów, naming it after his family name.
+The building stands on a green field and in front of a yellow background.
+The coat of arms has an Iberian-style escutcheon (shield) with a square top and rounded base.
+The animal refers to the coat of arms of the heraldic clan of Rawa, which also depicts a black bear.
+It refers to Julian Ursyn Niemcewicz, the member of the clan, who in 1822, bought the Krasiński Palace, and renamed his estate to Ursynów, after his family conomen.

 The flag is a rectangle, divided into 3 horizontal stripes, that are, from top to bottom, navy blue, yellow, and red.
-The aspect ratio of the height to the width of the flag, was described in the establishing resolution as 100:99, although in practice, such proportions are not used.
+Its aspect ratio of the height to the width, was described in the establishing resolution as 100:99, although in practice, such proportions are not used.
 Instead, the flag is usually given the shape of a wider rectangle, with the proportions equal to 5:8.
 The proportion of the stripes to each other was described as equal to 26:7:7, however, those proportions also remain unused in practice.
 Instead, the flag is usually presented with a blue stripe two times bigger than the remaining two stripes, with the proportion equal to 2:1:1.